 Charlie's Hot Tip

-How Much Salt Should You Use?
+How Much Salt Should You Use to Brine The Turkey??
 (This Is a Biggie)

 The first thing to note when dry brining is picking the right salt.